Strong-field Gravitational Wave Lensing in the Kerr Background: Results and Implications

-The software package \texttt{PyCBC}~\citep{pycbc_github} is used to compute the waveforms at the lens and at the observer.
-In this work, we use the \texttt{IMRPhenomD}~\citep{PhysRevD.93.044007,Husa:2015iqa} approximant to generate unlensed waveforms.
-The waveform at the lens is treated as the incident plane wave for the scattering analysis described in earlier sections, and the scattered waveform is computed in the frequency domain as outlined in Appendix~\ref{appD}.
+We use the software package \texttt{PyCBC} \citep{pycbc_github} to compute the waveforms at the lens and at the observer, and utilize the approximant \texttt{IMRPhenomD}~\citep{PhysRevD.93.044007,Husa:2015iqa} to generate unlensed waveforms.
+We use the advanced LIGO PSD at its A+ design sensitivity~\citep{LIGOScientific:2014pky}, which is the target sensitivity for the upcoming (O5) LIGO observing runs.
+To compute the $\textrm{FF}$ values, we use the Nelder-Mead algorithm~\cite{Nelder:1965zz}, as implemented in the \texttt{optimization} module of the \texttt{Scipy} library \cite{Virtanen:2019joe}, to maximize the \textit{match} between the waveforms.
+It is important to note that since we employ a maximization algorithm to compute $\textrm{FF}$, it is not sensitive to the discrete placement of templates.
+The waveform at the lens is treated as the incident plane wave for the scattering analysis described in earlier sections, and the scattered waveform is computed in the frequency domain as outlined in Appendix-\ref{appD}.
+We restrict ourselves to cases with $\theta_o > \pi/6$ as it is approximately the smallest angle where the scattering analysis presented in this work may be trusted.
+The effect is expected to be stronger for smaller scattering angles, as seen from the plots of differential-cross section vs. scattering angle in Fig.~\ref{sec:crossangle}.